Xubuntu/wiki.xubuntu.org/Testing.md

     -Exploratory Testing
     -Static Testing

-A first time tester might find starting off with exploratory testing the best route into testing.

-Both types of testing are summarised below.
-A lot more details can be found in the [quality assurance chapters](https://docs.xubuntu.org/contributors/qa.html) of the [contributors docs](https://docs.xubuntu.org/contributors/).
+Both types of testing are only summarised below, but a lot more details can be found in the [quality assurance chapters](https://docs.xubuntu.org/contributors/qa.html) of the [contributors docs](https://docs.xubuntu.org/contributors/).

-Using the development version of Xubuntu full time is best suited to exploratory testing - with the remaining installation options becoming less suited to exploratory and more to static testing as you move through the 4 options listed.
+Deciding which type of testing is best for you is dependent on the type of installation that you can do; installing Xubuntu as the main Operating System is best suited to exploratory testing - with the remaining installation options becoming more suited to static testing as you move down through the 4 alternatives listed on the [Install the Xubuntu Development version](https://wiki.xubuntu.org/qa:installing) page.

-Deciding which type of testing is best for you, is dependent on the type of installation you can use.

 #### 1. \'Exploratory\' Testing